Research output per year

 Research work

-I also work on the Manchester Urban Observatory, an EPSRC funded UK Collaboratorium for Research on Infrastructure and Cities (UKCRIC).
+I work on the Manchester Urban Observatory, an EPSRC funded UK Collaboratorium for Research on Infrastructure and Cities (UKCRIC).
 This involves testing and developing novel digital data collection and analysis techniques, such as wireless and portable cameras, sensors and wearables.

 Practitioner work